My name is Kelly and I am a

 Update: I am currently taking a year off between high school and college to work on Foodie!
 This means that I’m constantly in the kitchen making new recipes for you, so I hope you’re hungry.

 Diet-wise, I’m a long time vegetarian*, and I’ve eaten low carb for the past few years and now bike 15-30 miles every day.
-I love my food/exercise lifestyle and exercise because they’re now second nature for me, I can still eat all the delicious food I want (that’s why I create the recipes I do!), and I get to stay in great shape.
+I love my food/exercise lifestyle, and it has become second nature for me.
+I can still eat all the delicious food I want (that’s why I create the recipes I do!), and I get to stay in great shape.
 It takes a lot of trial and error, but it’s so worth it once you find what works for you.